jgray1923/jgray1923.github.io/AboutJen.md

 piece of research.
 Research methods included semi-structured interviews, policy evaluations, and upskilling into Python programming for computer modelling within ArcGIS.
 Again more information regarding this piece of research can be found in **projects**.

 ### Current Education
-I started my Itegrated PhD *'Predictive Geodemographics'* September 2017, in which I am completing another MSc in Data Analytics and Society (current projects within this masters can be found in **MSc**).
+I started my Integrated PhD *'Predictive Geodemographics'* September 2017, in which I am completing another MSc in Data Analytics and Society (current projects within this masters can be found in **MSc**).
 What drew me to this 'Predictive Geodemographics' PhD was the geographical perspective of geodemographics in which I have lots of understanding of, and work with within my MSc, and the technical programming perspective of the modelling.
 My desire to develop a model was fuelled by my MSc, as I initially planned on developing a fully automatic ANGSt analysis model,